peychart/WiFiWaterMeter/README.md

 Hardware:
 ---------

-* ESP8266 Mini WiFi Nodemcu Module with 18650 battery support (autonomy of about 17h in case of power failure):
+* ESP8266 Mini WiFi Nodemcu Module with 18650 battery support (autonomy of about 17h in case of power failure - when deepsleep option enabled):

 * ![](doc/images/esp8266.jpg)